Sunday of Week 3 of Advent (Year A)

 The One who is to come

 All this is closely linked to today’s Gospel.
 We find ourselves, in Matthew’s Gospel, at the mid-point in Jesus’ ministry.
 John the Baptist had already been arrested.
-He had accused King Herod of doing something immoral, marrying his brother’s wife while his brother was still living.
+He had accused King Herod of doing something immoral, i.e. marrying his brother’s wife while his brother was still living.

-While in prison, John hears about Jesus and sends some of his disciples with a question: “Are you the one who is to come, or are we to wait for another?”
 Whether John really wanted to know, or whether it was really for the benefit of his disciples is not clear.
 After all, John had already proclaimed Jesus at the River Jordan, and said he was not worthy to unloose the thongs of Jesus’ sandals.
 “The one who is to come” is, of course, the long-expected Messiah.

 How does Jesus answer?
-As so often happens, he does not respond directly to the question but quotes the prophet Isaiah using the passage which is our First Reading for today:
+As so often happens, he does not respond directly to the question, but quotes the prophet Isaiah using the passage which is our First Reading for today:

 This exactly describes what Jesus has been doing.
 It also exactly conforms to what Isaiah said about the time of the Messiah.
 Jesus in effect is saying “Yes, I am the one who is to come.
 I am the Messiah, the Christ, the Saviour King of Israel.”